ysygMhdyt/help-stray-animals/README.md

 # help-stray-animals
+React.js + Express.js + Node.js + MongoDB

-Share stray animals' photos and locations for the convenience of animals rescue.
+Share stray animals' photos and locations for the convenience of animal protection.

 ### Features:
-- View home page
+- View the home page
 - Browse animals' photos and locations

 After Login:
-- Edit user's own places
+- Edit the user's places
-- Delete places with reason for deletion message
+- Delete places with the reason for deletion message
 - Add new places